ai-update/ai-news/README.md

 # 🗞️ Artificial Intelligence News

-A collection of news sources on artificial intelligence (A.I.).
+ℹ️ A collection of news sources on artificial intelligence (A.I.).

 👀 Curated by [Cas van Vliet](https://casvanvliet.substack.com).